ToFeWe/Bagging-Regression-Trees/src/documentation/concept.rst

   * Move to the root directory of the project in the shell
   * Run ``source set-env.sh`` (Linux, MacOS) or ``set-env.bat`` to set up the conda environment specific to this project.
   * Run ``python waf.py configure`` and then ``python waf.py build`` to run the whole project.
-Note that if you use the parameter specification used in the paper, this may take some time (~ 6 hrs with i5-6200 CPU @ 2.3 GHz, 8 GB RAM).
+Note that if you use the parameter specification used in the paper, this may take some time (~ 40 min with i5-6200 CPU @ 2.3 GHz, 8 GB RAM).
     If you are interested in the implementation you can also scale down the parameters of the simulations in the respective JSON files described in :ref:`model_specs`.